 Blood tests are one of the most common types of medical test.
 They have many uses, including assessing your general health, checking if you have an infection, seeing how well specific organs are functioning and screening for certain genetic conditions.

-How is the blood sample taken?
+How is a blood test done?

-A band may be put around your upper arm to make the veins below expand and make it easier to draw blood from them.
+First, a band is put around your upper arm to make the veins below expand.
+This makes it easier to draw blood from them.
 Your arm may feel tight for the short time the band is applied.